top of page

 What is GHEF?

 The Global Health Experiential Fellowship (GHEF) is an in-person experience for current or recently graduated undergraduate, graduate, and medical students, with opportunity to participate in additional virtual activities prior to and following your time in Uganda.
-Fellows will be mentored by global health practitioners, including Yale Medical School researchers and ETH directors Dr. Robert Rosenheck and Dr. Yang Jae Lee, and work alongside Ugandan undergraduate and masters level students on a high-impact research project in a key topic related to global health.
+Fellows will be mentored by global health practitioners, including Empower Through Health Directors Dr. Robert Rosenheck (Yale School of Medicine) and Dr. Yang Jae Lee (University of Washington).
+They will work alongside Ugandan undergraduate and master’s students on high-impact research projects addressing key topics in global health.
 Fellows have the chance to continue their work after the summer and publish a peer-reviewed publication on their research in a key topic related to global health.

 As with all ETH projects, equity is a core value of the Global Health Experiential Fellowship.
 Americans and Ugandans working alongside one another fosters an environment of multicultural collaboration and builds a strong foundation for students from all backgrounds to become future leaders in global health.